KatsuteDev/Settings-Repository/README.md

 #### ⚙️ Settings Sync

 Sync your settings, keybindings, snippets, and locale wherever you use VSCode.
-Mac not yet supported.
+Cross-platform keybindings not yet supported.

 #### ☁️ Repository Sync